AlbertWhite/d3-imdb-data-visualization/README.md

-### Data visualisation for the moving ranking during 1990-2012.
+### Data visualisation for the movie rankings during 1990-2012.

 Link to play: http://albertwhite.github.io/lmdb-data-visualization/